ranicholson/printf/README.md

 - man_3_printf: man page for _printf function

 Example usage:
-- To print and integer 4, then a comma, then a space, then the character "t":
+- To print an integer 4, then a comma, then a space, then the character "t":
 ```
 #include "holberton.h"
 int main(void)